farblos/wpg2dk/README.md

 warnings (which are registered with warning ID `exiftool_warnings`), they can be most likely simply ignored.

-Futhermore, not all issues called "errors" by `wpg2dk` refer to real errors that need some extra care or fixing.
+Furthermore, not all issues called "errors" by `wpg2dk` refer to real errors that need some extra care or fixing.
 Many of these errors just mean: "with the current state of metadata it does not make any sense to further process this media object."
 The best